-This makes it easier for lenders to get more specific and detailed information related to their purposes, but arguably, it makes it a little more difficult for businesses to analyse their score against others in the market.
+This makes it easier for lenders to get more specific and detailed information related to their purposes.
+It may also make it a little more difficult for businesses to analyse their score against others in the market.

 5 ways to check your business credit score

 You can access your business credit score from many CRAs for free.
-However, some credit scoring companies charge a fee for giving you access to their report breakdowns or for monitoring credit scores over time.
+However, some credit scoring companies charge a fee for their report breakdowns or for monitoring credit scores over time.

 Here are five ways to check your business credit score online.

-Business credit reports generated by Experian offer detailed insight into your business’s financial stability, which helps you better analyse your current position and make more informed business decisions.
+Business credit reports generated by Experian offer detailed insight into your business’s financial stability.
+They can help you better analyse your current position and make more informed business decisions.

 Experian’s My Business Profile subscription is ideal for small businesses that are looking to manage their credit scores in real time, as the reports dive deep into what impacts their credit score.

-It shows you the top five factors affecting your score and also includes commercial CAIS data so you can monitor what lenders see while making credit decisions about your business.
+It shows you the top five factors affecting your score.
+It also includes commercial CAIS data so you can monitor what lenders see while making credit decisions about your business.

 Once you sign up with Experian, you can also receive automatic updates regarding any changes to your score.